-Bringing Geophysics to Introductory Science Courses: Using IGUaNA Modules in Your Classroom
+Bringing Geophysics to Introductory Science Courses: Using IGUaNA and GETSI Modules in Your Classroom

 Laramie, Wyoming, August 8-10, 2023